 My work explores female identity, and is inspired by women and their relationships with others and with their own selves.
-In a previous avatar, I was a fashion designer - an experience that left me with a conceptual vocabulary conversant with the female body.
+In a previous career, I was a fashion designer - an experience that left me with a visual vocabulary of the female body.
 Today, my paintings refer to obvious parts of the feminine form.
 I paint the soft curves of a woman’s shoulders and breasts in simple shapes and the bold and bright colors of my native India.

 I also want to show that there are parts of us that are missing.
 How does one find completion?
 How does one become whole?
 What has been lost along the way?